She walked into the crowded bar as if she owned the place. I waved. She flashed me a dazzling smile and walked my way.

 He was in his early thirties.
 Blonde hair, green eyes, button down shirt.
 Cute bordering on handsome.
 My mom is 388 years old.

 She whispered something in his ear and put her hand on his shoulder.
 He smiled.
 He was hers for the night if she wanted him.
 That isn’t what she said to him, but she can make anyone feel good.
 She said there was a girl in the bar who liked him, the pretty girl who is never the prettiest in the room and never the one who gets picked first.
 The girl was smart and funny and sexy and a little different.
 He’d pick her tonight and in a few months time he’d pick her forever.
 My maman has a talent for facilitating happily ever after events.
 How Vampires got the bad rap I’ll never know (actually I do but that’s another blog post) but we’re quite the romantics and lovers.

 Her wedding ring was on a cord around her neck, hidden under her shirt.
 It was funny considering we spent most of the evening talking about my dad.
-She said she wanted to spend the weekend with my kids.
+She said she wanted to spend the week with my daughter.

-She said she’d planted the strawberry plants I’d given her.
-She’d also started mine in pots for me since I hadn’t dug up my planting beds yet.
+She said she’d planted the pansies I’d given her.
 Hers were doing great but mine were still smallish.
 I told her that was because she loved her plants more than mine.
 She laughed.
-She had my plants in the car.
+She had some bulbs in the car for me.
 I told her that I’d give them lots of love.

 We were like any other mother and daughter meeting in the evening.
 Except we were out for blood.
 But that’s ok with us.